 Academic Degrees:

 My academic research is interdisciplinary.
-Trained in English and in environmental studies, I think and teach about literary and musical form through a cultural-historical lens, often making use of the methods and materials of the environmental humanities (especially the energy humanities).
+Trained in English and in environmental studies, I think and teach about literature by making use of the methods and materials of the environmental humanities.
+My research tends to be regionally focused.

 Scholarly works: